Vivienne Acheampong

-Vivienne Acheampong is a British comedian and actress best known for playing Lucienne in the 2022 television production of The Sandman.
+Vivienne Acheampong (born 1983) is a British comedian and actress, best known for playing Lucienne in the Netflix series The Sandman (2022–present), and her appearances in Famalam.

 Career

 Acheampong was a semi-finalist in the Funny Women Awards in 2013.
 Acheampong took her one woman comedy show to the Camden Fringe and the RADAR Festival, as well as the Edinburgh Fringe Festival.